modux/zero-trust-iptables/README.md

 # zero-trust-iptables
 Lock down your iptables to a whitelist of domains

+## Warning ##
+This script will block EGRESS from your machine as one of the first steps

+Ingress rules are not modified

 Use for locking down a build machine or a dev VM

 We don't want those third-party libs dialing out during build or run